skygemyang/EGR590/Final_Report.md

 - &#39;exposure = 1.5&#39; to &#39;exposure = 1.6&#39;
 - &#39;ignore\_thresh = .7&#39; to &#39;ignore\_thresh = .65&#39;

-Weights are saved after 1000, 2000, 3000 and 4000 training batches.
-We also saved log file to tract average loss and mean average precision (mAP@0.5) values during the training.
+During the training, weights are saved after 1000, 2000, 3000 and 4000 iterations (or batches).
+We also saved log file to track average loss and mean average precision (mAP@0.5) values during the training.

 _GitHub repository_